 Focuses on a whole range of practical cooking skills to ensure students develop a thorough understanding of nutrition, food provenance and the working characteristics of food materials.
 At its heart, this qualification focuses on nurturing students' practical cookery skills to give them a strong understanding of nutrition.

-Continue to study food, nutrition and health, food science, food safety, food choice
+Students continue to study food, nutrition and health, food science, food safety , food choice and food provenance.

 Non-Exam Assessment (NEA): Task 2: Food preparation assessment (35%) Written Portfolio.